 Q: Is a mixture the same as a compound?

 A: No, a mixture is different from a compound.
-A mixture is a combination of two or more substances that are physically combined, while a compound is a substance formed when two or more elements are chemically bonded together.
+That said, a mixture is a combination of two or more substances that are physically combined, while a compound is a substance formed when two or more elements are chemically bonded together.
 In a mixture, the components retain their individual properties, and they can be separated by physical means, such as filtration or evaporation.
 In a compound, the elements lose their individual properties and form a new substance with its own unique properties, which can only be separated by chemical means.

 Q: Can an element exist as a molecule?